zeekhuge/BeagleScope/firmware/README.md

 To compile and install the firmware on the PRUs :

     $ make install
-To configurable P8_46 as output and mux it to PRU
+To configure P8_46 as output and mux it to PRU

     $ config-pin P8_46 pruout